 Stipends of $4,000 for 9 1/2 hours of work per week to $8,000 for 19 hours of work per week are available to a limited number of admitted graduate students.
 Students must have filed a Free Application for Federal Student Aid (FAFSA) and meet the federal need requirements for the award.
-In addition students must be accepted to the university, interview, and be selected by the hiring department with an approved work-study position on file with Career Services to be eligible to receive a stipend.
+In addition, students must be accepted to the university, interviewed, and selected by the hiring department with an approved work-study position on file with Career Services to be eligible to receive a stipend.

 The Federal Work Study program gives students the opportunity to earn money by working part-time during the school year.
 The university may offer FWS to students as part of their financial aid package.
 Unlike other programs, FWS does not pay towards institution charges and cannot be used to reduce an outstanding balance.
 The student will be paid twice a month for their hours worked.

 Students will interview with campus employers for both FWS and Regular Payroll jobs during the Job Fair held during the first week of school.
 Additional jobs may become available throughout the year.

 - Federal Work Study is awarded based on need

 - Positions generally pay the same regardless of their funding source.

 - Students must be enrolled at least half-time to be eligible for Federal Work Study.

 Employment earnings are paid directly to the student and are not credited against the student's bill.